 These behavior changes are rooted in a changed heart, but the process is often slow.
-Pastors have a responsibility to continually encourage behavior changes so that Christians new and old, strong and weak, will be encouraged to live up to the new life God is creating in them.
+Pastors have a responsibility to continually encourage behavior changes so that Christians new and old, strong and weak, will be encouraged to live the new life God is creating in them.
 God is working in us, but he does not do it for us.
 He changes our hearts and gives us what it takes to respond to him in righteousness.
 He wants us, in faith, to use our freedom in a good way.

 Jesus was committed to people—he loved the lost, and he criticized people who thought they were religiously superior to others (a feeling that often stems from a works-oriented approach to worship).
 He was committed to a close relationship among believers—his disciples related not just individually to him as students to their teacher, but also to one another.
 Jesus formed them into a group, a body, that would in time give itself mutual support, a community that would reach out to others and invite them in.